Indian Voters Inundated with Deepfakes During the Largest Democratic Exercise in the World

 After Russia invaded Ukraine in 2022, Modi made calls to Russian President Putin and Ukrainian President Zelensky to ensure the safe evacuation of Indian students.
 This spurred narratives claiming that Modi “paused” the war to facilitate the evacuation of his country’s citizens.
 This narrative has been widely circulated by the BJP during election campaigns, including this most recent one, even after the Indian Ministry of External Affairs denied assertions that Russia stopped the war specifically for the evacuation of Indian students.
 Attempting to boost Modi’s image, the BJP’s campaign implied that Modi’s intervention led to a temporary pause in fighting.
 As part of their 2024 general election campaign, the BJP attempted to further this narrative by sharing a video depicting a woman crying tears of joy and exclaiming that Modi has stopped the war in Ukraine.

 In all ten years Modi has been in power, he has rarely addressed the public outside of campaign rallies.
 In 2019, he held his only press conference in India and deferred all questions to a colleague.
 Since Modi came to power in 2014, India has slipped in press freedom rankings.
 According to the 2024 World Press Freedom Index, India now ranks 159 out of 180 countries.
-The continuing decline of press freedom in India further increases people’s susceptibility to AI-generated content used to spread disinformation and enable a splintered environment.
+The continuing decline of press freedom in India further increases people’s susceptibility to AI-generated content used to spread narrative attacks and enable a splintered environment.

 Religion has long been a divisive issue in Indian politics.
 While nearly 80% of the population practices Hinduism, India still has the third largest Muslim population in the world.
 One of India’s most prominent Muslim politicians, Asaduddin Owaisi, was depicted in a deepfake singing devotional Hindu songs, illustrating how AI-generated content was used as a tactic to mock political opponents.